 multifetal pregnancy: twin gestation

-An umbilical cord pseudocyst is a type of cystic lesion occuring in relation to the umbilical cord.
+Umbilical cord pseudocysts are a type of cystic lesion occurring in relation to the umbilical cord.

 Although the true incidence not accurately known, they are comparatively much more common than true umbilical cord cysts.

 The pseudocyst basically comprises of mucoid de...

 Umbilical cord thrombosis is a potentially fatal complication and can mean either a thrombosis of the umbilical vein or either or both the umbilical arteries.
 Umbilical vein thrombosis occurs more frequently than thrombosis of one or both umbilical arteries (umbilical arterial thrombosis)

 Umbilical hernias are the most common ventral hernia and occur in the midline.

 Ten times more common in females 2 and represent ~5% of all abdominal hernias 4.